hendurhance/ui-ux/README.md

 #### Goals
 Interns should be able to:
 1. Create clickable prototypes of their existing projects
-1. Manoeuvre animations in prototype - use Fade, Slide, Push, Overlay
+1. Manoeuver animations in prototype - use Fade, Slide, Push, Overlay
 1. Handover Prototype to developers for Dev Testing
-1. Manoeuvre animations in prototype
+1. Manoeuver animations in prototype

 #### Books